Live Music

 Honky tonk heroes

-I’ll admit that all those neon lights are photogenic.
-And honky tonks may be the first thing you think of when you when you think of Nashville.
-Well, here’s the scoop: you won’t find a bad musician anywhere because the competition for stage time is intense.
+Yes, those neon lights are photogenic but the downtown honky tonks only scratch the surface of our country music scene.
+There’s country music playing all over town–and you probably won’t find a bad musician anywhere because the competition for stage time is so intense.

 Singer-songwriters